The settings for Special Sentences can be accessed from the Options button in the main view, and will look similar to those shown here.

 Turn this OFF if you don't want the sentence spoken after it is matched.

-By default this is ON which plays the audio for the word when you card to match.
+By default this is ON, which plays the audio for the word when you tap a card to match.

-By default this is ON which plays the audio for the whole setnence when you tap the photo.
+By default this is ON, which plays the audio for the whole sentence when you tap the picture.

-By default, after each page of cards is matched, the cards wiggle back and forward and an applause sound is played, as a reward for completing the page.
-Turn OFF if you want to disable rewards, or select only Animation or Sound rewards..
+By default, after each page of cards is matched, the cards wiggle back and forward and an applause sound is played, as a reward for completing the sentence.
+Turn OFF if you want to disable rewards, or select only Animation or Sound if you prefer.

-Changing the background from white to black, and the text colour from black to white or yellow may be helpful for some children with visual impairment.
+You can change the activity background from the default White to Black.
+Doing so also changes the hint colour for the sentence text from blue to orange, for better contrast.
+This may be helpful for some children with visual impairment.

-Turn this OFF to prevent accidental changes to all topics, especially if you have left your child to read on their own.
-This then disables editing and rearranging existing sentences and adding new ones.
-It also disables most of the buttons in the Extra Actions view.
+Turn this OFF to prevent accidental changes to any topics, especially if you have left your child to use the app on their own.
+This then disables editing and rearranging existing topics and sentences, and adding new ones.
+It also prevents the Word List from being modified, and disables most of the facilities in the Actions view.

-There is a Reset option accessible from the menu in the app's main view.
-This will undo all changes you have made to Special Sentences since you installed it on the device.
-This includes removing all collections and all topics you have created, and restoring the app's settings to their default values.
+The app has a Reset button, accessible on the Actions screen.
+Using this will undo all changes you have made to Special Sentences since you installed it on the device.
+This includes removing all collections, topics, sentences and words you have created, and restoring the app's settings to their default values.
 You cannot undo this once you've done it.